AJDot/Launch_School_Files/129_Assessment/Teaching_Topics/module_mixin.md

 All of these animals have the ability to walk so we can place the `walk` method inside the `Animal` class.

-To implement the `walk` method, we can place it in the `Animal` class.
+To implement the `walk` method, we can place it in the `Animal` class and allow all the subclasses to inherit this behavior.

 ```ruby
 class Animal